j3seer/Securinets-CTF-Finals-2022-Writeup/README.md

 We can see the the "base-uri missing" meaning we can use `` <base> `` tags and use a technique called Dangling Markup injection.

+The base tag is used to specify a base URL for relative links.
+This URL will be the base URL for every link on the page

 So to abuse this we can try and redirect to a url just to test if the base tags are working

 We can use this payload